Tasty Recipes for the Home Cook

 2. Season chicken with 3/4 of the salt and pepper.
 Add to skillet.
 Sautée until chicken is mostly cooked through.
 Transfer chicken and any juices to a bowl.
 It will be added back to the sauce to finish cooking.

 3. Return the skillet to heat.
 Add celery, onion, garlic, and the remaining salt and pepper.
 Stir.
-Cover and reduce heat to medium-low.
+Cover and reduce the heat to medium-low.
 Cook until tender, about 7-9 minutes, stirring occasionally.

 4. In the meantime, place cornstarch in a small bowl.
 Slowly whisk in water.
 Add to chicken broth.
 Set aside.